velocityzen/marshmallow/README.md

 ### Tags
 #### tree
-renders template stored in `/templates/trees/` folder under tree slug name, if template not found will try to render "trees.html" template.
+renders the template stored in `/templates/trees/` folder under the tree slug name, if template is not found, renders "trees.html" template instead.

 `{% tree "slug" %}`